markjlyon/spaceopera/EPISODES.md

 At the start of battle the USC fleet pretends to flee the quantum eraser equipped Drago-Kadzai fleet by entering the Djinn Star Cluster, only to re-emerge outside Drago-Kadzai sensor range and rush to the Sabra-Fenrir throne world.

-The four USC AI's and their deckers begin the assault on the Primrose AI, using the analysis of Massive Dynamic as a starting point to track it down, only to have it fully reveal itself as it attempts to help Drago-Kadzai win the war by conquering ships and disabling entire planets.
+The four USC AI's and their deckers begin the assault on the Primrose AI, using the analysis of Massive Dynamic as a starting point to track it down, only to have it fully reveal itself as it attempts to help Drago-Kadzai win the war by conquering farships and disabling entire planets.

-The USC fleet lies in wait in the planetary magnetic pole of the throne world, and once the drago-Kadzai fleet appears they go to work with Jim conquering hull type after hull type, venting each ship's crew and firing their death bolts, then switching control back to the Sabra-Fenrir fleet to protect them from the control attempts of the Primrose AI.
+The USC fleet lies in wait in the planetary magnetic pole of the throne world, and once the drago-Kadzai fleet appears they go to work with Jim conquering hull type after hull type, venting each farship's crew and firing their death bolts, then switching control back to the Sabra-Fenrir fleet to protect them from the control attempts of the Primrose AI.

-At the USC Battle Station the battle begins badly for the USc base, Sabra-Fenrir, and Chigru forces, until the suggestion by Taranis to request the help of the Ventrasii to defend the one group with a weapon to defeat the Souldra pays off, and the Ventrasii repeat history by stepping up and revealing the might of their new fleet and technologies, utterly dominating the battle front and destroying the powerful pre-fall ships, while Emesyn has Massive Dynamic disable the fleeing Drago-Kadzai and greatly improving the USC's relationship with the Chigru.
+At the USC Battle Station the battle begins badly for the USc base, Sabra-Fenrir, and Chigru forces, until the suggestion by Taranis to request the help of the Ventrasii to defend the one group with a weapon to defeat the Souldra pays off, and the Ventrasii repeat history by stepping up and revealing the might of their new fleet and technologies, utterly dominating the battle front and destroying the powerful pre-fall farships, while Emesyn has Massive Dynamic disable the fleeing Drago-Kadzai and greatly improving the USC's relationship with the Chigru.

-With the Primrose AI unable to affect the battle, Jim takes control of the entire Drago-Kadzai fleet, wiping out all but a single fleeing ship and capturing the Grand Marshal.
+With the Primrose AI unable to affect the battle, Jim takes control of the entire Drago-Kadzai fleet, wiping out all but a single fleeing farship and capturing the Grand Marshal.
 His apparently effortless surprise defeat and extreme callousness in executing the crews during the battle has earned him the Zendai name "Ying Ko".

 Massive Dynamic played a significant role leading up the battle with its existing infrastructure and detailed intelligence, but intially struggled against the Primrose AI even with the USC AIs and deckers attacking it.